Team4682CyBears/Reefscape2025/camp/nfutsumElevatorMiniProj/README.md

     - main & follower motor
         - set the code of main motor and then set the follower motor
         - slow speed for testing
             - figure out speed for production later
         - one motor rotates clockwise the other is counterclockwise
-        - right next to each on elevator
+        - right next to each on center of elevator
         - connecting with gears
             - belt on elevator
 - SW: TalonFX
 - Control: Motion Magic
     - stops it from over/undershooting
     - tolerance - 0.25 inches
-    -
 - Sensor - magsensor
     - when elevator reaches the bottom, the sensor will reset the values to stow
     - reads when elevator is released but doesn't do anything